Quantum thermodynamic advantage in work extraction from steerable quantum correlations: Introduction

 \section{Introduction}

 Exploiting quantum correlations between spatially separated systems is a cornerstone of the second quantum revolution \cite{dowling2003quantum, Deutsch_PRXQ,Aspect2023}.
 Characterizing these correlations not only deepens our understanding of the fundamental nature of the universe, but also paves the way for the development of novel technologies that can significantly outperform their classical counterparts~\cite{Bennett_teleportation,Ekert_QKD,Bouwmeester1997,Bao2012,ExptEntangled,Gröblacher2007}.
 Quantum steering refers to quantum correlations in which a spatially separated observer can influence the set of conditional quantum states accessible to a distant party through uncharacterized measurements in a way that cannot be explained by local causal influences~\cite{Wiseman_steering, SteeringRPP, SteeringRevModPhys}. (``Uncharacterized measurements'' assume that the party is unaware of the specific measurement operator being applied and, therefore, does not have access to the corresponding conditional states.).
 When both parties use uncharacterized measurements, this scenario aligns with the device-independent framework of a standard Bell test~\cite{Brunner_nonlocality_review, ScaraniBook, ScaraniOutlook, Acin2016, MassarPironio}.
 Quantum steering exploits fundamentally quantum correlations with no classical counterpart and is recognized as part of a broader family of non-classical correlations.
-Steerable states lie between entangled ones and states that can be used to violate Bell inequalities.
+Quantum correlations in entangled states that violate Bell inequalities also exhibit steerability; however, the converse does not hold.
+Steerable states lie between entangled ones and states that can be used to violate Bell inequalities: all states that violate a Bell inequality are steerable, and all steerable states are entangled (but, not all entangled states violate a Bell inequality).

 The concept of quantum steering was first introduced by Schrodinger in response to the Einstein-Podolsky-Rosen (EPR) paradox~\cite{EPR_paradox,Schrodinger_1935,Schrodinger_1936}.
 The modern formulation of quantum steering within the framework of quantum information theory, as presented in Ref.~\cite{Wiseman_steering}, serves as a method to verify entanglement when an agent Alice uses uncharacterized measurement devices.
 Quantum steering provides significant advantages in various information-theoretic tasks, including quantum key distribution \cite{Branciard_QKD,Ma2012}, quantum key authentication \cite{Mondal_QKA}, randomness certification \cite{Law_2014, Passaro_2015}, sub-channel discrimination \cite{Piani2009,Piani_subchannel}, distinguishing quantum measurements \cite{Datta_2021}, characterization of quantum measurement incompatibility \cite{Chen_incompatibility, Cavalcanti_incompatibility}, secret sharing, \cite{Xiang_secret_sharing,Kogias2015}, quantum metrology \cite{Yadin_metrology}, and quantum teleportation \cite{Reid2013, He2015,Pirandola2015, Cavalcanti_teleportation}.